 To sample the posterior distribution, \textsc{bagpipes} uses the \textsc{MultiNest} nested sampling algorithm \citep{feroz_importance_2019}, through the \textsc{PyMultiNest} interface \citep{buchner_x-ray_2014}.
-For our data, we run \textsc{bagpipes} with the default \textsc{MultiNest} sampling parameters, using 400 live points.
+For our data, we ran \textsc{bagpipes} with the default \textsc{MultiNest} sampling parameters, using 400 live points.
 We show an example of the resulting photometric fit in Fig.~\ref{fig:bagpipes_example_fit}.
-For bins in which the flux in one of the photometric bands is unusable (\textit{e.g.} due to pixels masked during the mosaic creation), we set the flux to zero, and the uncertainty to $10^{30}$, which effectively discards that filter from the fit.
+For bins in which the flux in one of the photometric bands was unusable (e.g. due to pixels masked during the mosaic creation), we set the flux to zero, and the uncertainty to $10^{30}$, which effectively discarded that filter from the fit.

-\subsection{Contamination Masking}
+\subsection{Contamination masking}